Iridescent: A Framework Enabling Online System Implementation Specialization: Discussion

 \section{Discussion}

-\fakepara{Debugging.} \sys makes it harder for developers to issues.
-This is because the generated specialized code is often very different to the code that was originally written by the developer which makes it harder for the developers to fully understand the execution sequences.
+\fakepara{Debugging.} \sys makes it harder for developers to debug performance issues.
+This is because the generated specialized code is often different from the code that was originally written by the developer, which makes it harder for the developers to fully understand the execution sequences.
 This is further exacerbated by the fact that different workloads may lead to different specializations making it difficult to reproduce issues seen in production.
 Combining \sys with monitoring and distributed tracing techniques could offer developers a solution to their debugging problems.

-\fakepara{Profile-Guided Optimizations at runtime.} \sys enables developers to utilize traditional PGO techniques at runtime without requiring separate benchmarking runs.
-For example, prefetch injection optimizations such as APT-GET~\cite{jamilan2022apt} and RPG2~\cite{zhang2024rpg2} could be integrated with \sys in the future.